evilynux/hid-ghlive-dkms/README.md

 # HID driver for Activision GH Live PS3, Wii U, and PS4 Guitar devices #

 This driver module supports the GH Live devices for PS3, Wii U, and PS4.
-This module notably allows you to play songs with the 6-fret guitar in Clone Hero with your PS3, Wii U or PS4 dongle.
+This module notably allows you to play songs with the 6-fret guitar in Clone Hero with your PS3, Wii U, or PS4 dongle.

 Many thanks to [InvoxiPlayGames](https://github.com/InvoxiPlayGames) for figuring out the magic control message to send to the PS3 and Wii U device.
 Also thanks to the authors of the [xpadneo](https://github.com/atar-axis/xpadneo) and [rtlwifi](https://github.com/rtlwifi-linux) modules, I've used their modules as examples of how to do things. *Monkey see, monkey do!*